aws-samples/istio-on-eks/modules/04-security/opa-external-authorization/README.md

   3. Istio control plane is configured to apply `CUSTOM` [`AuthorizationPolicy`](https://istio.io/latest/docs/reference/config/security/authorization-policy/) to workload pods

 The following sequence depicts the Istio data plane request/response flow.
-  1. incoming client requests are intercepted by the `envoy` proxy
+  1. Incoming client requests are intercepted by the `envoy` proxy
-  2. if the request matches `CUSTOM` [`AuthorizationPolicy`](https://istio.io/latest/docs/reference/config/security/authorization-policy/), then `envoy` proxy creates an ext-authz request and invokes the configured external authorization endpoint
+  2. If the request matches `CUSTOM` [`AuthorizationPolicy`](https://istio.io/latest/docs/reference/config/security/authorization-policy/), then `envoy` proxy creates an ext-authz request and invokes the configured external authorization endpoint
-  3. the external authorizer sidecar evaluates authorization policy locally against the request context and decides whether to allow or deny the request
+  3. The external authorizer sidecar evaluates authorization policy locally against the request context and decides whether to allow or deny the request
-  4. the external authorizer sidecar sends a response with a boolean result value of either `true` (allow) or `false` (deny)
+  4. The external authorizer sidecar sends a response with a boolean result value of either `true` (allow) or `false` (deny)
-  5. if the response is boolean `true` (allow), then the envoy proxy proceeds with request invocation to the workload container; otherwise the envoy proxy denies the request and sends back HTTP `403 Forbidden` response to the client.
+  5. If the response is boolean `true` (allow), then the Envoy proxy proceeds with request invocation to the workload container; otherwise the Envoy proxy denies the request and sends back HTTP `403 Forbidden` response to the client.

 ## Prerequisites